Board of Directors

 Board elections take place every year for roughly half of the board.
 The timeline is as follows:

-- April 2nd week: Nominations begin and Executive director sends out notification to each district’s general membership.
+- April 15: Nominations begin, and the Executive Director sends out notification to each district’s general membership.

 - June 1:Â All ballots received back by the Executive Director, who will compile the results.

-Nominees receiving the highest votes within their district shall be the primary director the nominee receiving the second highest votes shall be the alternate, upon confirmation at the next meeting of the directors.
-The board shall elect the district nominees, and alternates, unless a clear and compelling reason not to is determined.
+The nominee receiving the highest votes within their district shall be the primary, upon confirmation at the next meeting of the directors.
+The board shall confirm the election of the district nominees and At-Large, unless a clear and compelling reason not to is determined.

 Standing Board Committees